10 Unique Ilocos Food to Delight on in the Philippines

 Batac is the oldest town in the Province of Ilocos Norte and was founded in 1587 by the Augustinians.

-So celebrated, there is even an Empanada festival that takes place every year on the 23rd of June.
+So celebrated, there is even an Empanada Festival that takes place every year on the 23rd of June.

-One of the most striking characteristics of the Batac empanada is the bright orange color.
-The empanadas are deep fried and stuffed with green papaya, chopped up longganisa sausages and hard boiled eggs.
+One of the most striking characteristics of the Ilocos’ empanada is the bright orange color.

-The orange colored dough is made of rice flour and the color comes from the use of annatto seeds.
+The orange-colored dough is made of rice flour, and the color comes from the use of annatto seeds

 These empanadas are quite tasty and very different from the ones in Argentina.
-They are in their own right an experience not to be missed.
+They are, in their own right, an experience not to be missed.

-3- Bagnet – Deep Fried Crispy Pork Cracklings
+3. Bagnet – Deep Fried Crispy Pork Cracklings

-Bagnet Ilocos Food Authentic Food Quest
+Bagnet ilocano foods by Authentic Food Quest

 Crispy Bagnet or pork belly meat